-Environmental Services, a Division of the Department of Public Works, coordinates recycling and solid waste efforts within the County in the following ways:
+Environmental Services, a Division of the Department of Public Works, is a County office that deals with recycling, special collections and recycling education.
+We offer assistance to municipal offices located within Northampton County and coordinate recycling and solid waste efforts within the County in the following ways:

 HOUSEHOLD HAZARDOUS WASTE

 There are hazardous materials hiding in most electronics, which has resulted in a ban of electronics being collected with your household trash.
 Northampton County is offering a limited electronics recycling program through support of city/ multi-municipal hosted collection events in 2018.

 Permitted Electronics Recyclers in PA

 Latex paint is not considered hazardous waste and is not accepted at County Household Hazardous Waste (HHW) Collection events.
 In partnership with ReStore, a division of Habitat for Humanity, Northampton County hosts Latex Paint Collection Events in various locations throughout the County.
 ReStore accepts donations of latex paint from a variety of sources, including individuals & businesses throughout Northampton & Lehigh Counties.
 The paint will be remixed and resold to individuals and groups at discounted prices, thus providing additional funding to Habitat Lehigh Valley's building programs.